 Calculate Pool Volume

 In order to know how much of either substance to dissolve in your pool, you need to first calculate your pool’s total water volume.
-Use our calculator below to figure it out.
+Use my calculator below to figure it out.

 Calculate What Chemicals (And How Much) To Add

 All done!
 Need more help adding the right chemicals?
-Read our pool chemistry guides below to coach yourself up and let us know if you have any questions.
+Read my pool chemistry guides below to coach yourself up and let me know if you have any questions.